 4 of 4 (100%) customers said they would recommend this vehicle to a friend.

 2013 Ford E-150 Overview

-Safety features include dual front airbags, four-wheel-disc antilock brakes, and an electronic stability system with Roll Stability Control.
-A backup camera and factory-installed integrated trailer-brake controller are optional.
+Standard safety features include front airbags, antilock brakes, and an electronic stability system with Roll Stability Control.